UAlbany Atmospheric Science students conducting field research at a weather station on Whiteface Mountain.

 Dr. Fangqun Yu

-• Solar radiation management (SRM): To respond to the ongoing climate crisis, the top priority is to rapidly reduce carbon dioxide emissions and other greenhouse gases.
-SRM has received increasing attention as a transitionary tool for limiting the global surface temperature increase below 1.5° C and to buy time for carbon emission reduction and removal.
-A 2021 report entitled Reflecting Sunlight by the National Academies of Sciences, Engineering, and Medicine emphasizes the urgent need for a comprehensive understanding of the processes, feasibility and potential risks/benefits of SRM.
+• Solar Radiation Management (SRM): While the immediate priority in addressing the climate crisis is to reduce carbon dioxide and other greenhouse gas emissions, SRM is gaining attention as a potential temporary strategy to limit global temperature rise and buy time for carbon dioxide emission reduction and removal.
+A 2021 report from the National Academies of Sciences, Engineering, and Medicine, titled Reflecting Sunlight, underscores the urgent need for a deeper understanding of SRM’s processes, feasibility and its potential risks and benefits.

 Dr. Xueying Yu